Fitness

 Pittwater

-At Pittwater Kayak Tours, take a two or three-hour tour at either sunrise or morning and learn about the area's First Nations and settler history before cooling down with a swim and view of Palm Beach, Barrenjoey headland and the rest of Pittwater's sparkly surrounds.
+At Pittwater Kayak Tours, take a two- or three-hour kayaking tour at sunrise or mid-morning and learn about the area's First Nations and settler history before cooling down with a swim and view of Palm Beach, Barrenjoey headland and the rest of Pittwater's sparkly surrounds.

 Brooklyn